 |MailShake||$29 a month||Very cheap.||Lacks search function.|

 That’s just a quick overview of course.
-I’m sure you’ll have noticed that there’s a wide range of prices.
 Let’s take a look at each in a little more detail and see if this translates to better platforms.

 First up is Ninja Outreach.
-Regular readers may even have seen our review of this last month.
-With plans starting from $52 per month, it fits nicely into the lower mid range of the market.
+Regular readers may even have seen user reviews of Ninja Outreach.
+With plans starting from $52 per month, it fits nicely into the lower mid-range of the market.
 There are two aspects of Ninja Outreach which, in my opinion, make it very attractive.

 The email features are strong too.
 You can create your own templates to send out.
 When you find a lead you’d like to contact, their details populate automatically.
 This makes reaching out to bloggers a matter of a few clicks.
 You can also automate this so that a set number of emails go out per day.